Skip to content

 OnPrimaryWindowClosed (default) The primary window closes

-OnLastSurfaceClosed The last window AND the last tray icon both close
+OnLastSurfaceClosed The last window and the last tray icon both close

-Explicit Never automatically — you must call ReactorApp.Exit()
+Explicit Never automatically; call ReactorApp.Exit()

 Tips